BertyBasset/SynthCustomControls/README.md

 When a property affecting the knob display is changed, `DrawKnob()` <u>is</u> called, and the entire knob is redrawn.
 However, this normally happens much less frequently than rotating the knob with a mouse drag.

 **Future work**.
-The knob gets resized when Ticks and/or Annotations are being displayed.
-Text and Tick sizes also change in proportion to overall knob size.
-The positions and sizing of elements could do with a tidy up.
-Maybe int? `ManualTickRadiusStart`, `ManualTickRadiusEnd`, `ManualAnnotationRadius` to override the auto-positioning of ticks and annotations, where the radii are specified as a fraction of the knob width.
+The positions and sizing of ticks and annotations could do with a tidy up.
+Maybe manual double? `ManualTickRadiusStart`, `ManualTickRadiusEnd`, `ManualAnnotationRadius`, `ManualAnnotatioonFontSize` to override the auto-positioning/sizing of ticks and annotations, where the radii are specified as a fraction of the knob width.

 ## Full Property List
 | Property/XAML attribute | Data Type      |   Options    |       |       |       |